 Responsible Employee Reporting Responsibilities

-1. All University faculty and staff who are not Confidential Employees, and all student-employees who receive disclosures of Prohibited Sexual Conduct in their capacity as University Employees are designated as REs and shall, as soon as possible, report all relevant details of any incident of Prohibited Sexual Conduct to the University’s Title IX Coordinator, regardless of location, affecting any student or employee in one of the following ways:
+1. All University faculty and staff who are not Confidential Employees, and all student-employees who receive disclosures of Prohibited Sexual Conduct in their capacity as University Employees are designated as Non-Confidential Employees and shall, as soon as possible, report all relevant details of any incident of Prohibited Sexual Conduct to the University’s Title IX Coordinator, regardless of location, affecting any student or employee in one of the following ways:

 a) Calling the Title IX Coordinator at 703-993-8730(in an emergency, immediately call 9-1-1);